 As a therapist, I know what is and is not part of the process of therapy, having any personal expectations of a client is NOT part of the process.

-As a client, I was trapped in my childhood fears but I was not paying attention to ME, I was focussed on the other person as always.
-I was not telling her how much I was focussed on her because I knew, or thought I knew, it was irrelevant.
+As a client, I was trapped in my childhood fears but I was not paying attention to ME, I was focused on the other person as always.
+I was not telling her how much I was focused on her because I knew, or thought I knew, it was irrelevant.

 She said this would happen.
 That I would start processing things and she told me to write the thoughts down in the exercise book she gave me.
 I have already made a start on that.

 When I woke up this morning I realised I had slept much longer than is normal for me.
 I got up and went to the toilet and as I did I was remembering something the therapist said to me yesterday.

 She said she did not believe a person can move from having no integrity at all to suddenly having integrity at the age of twenty.
 She said she believes there must have been some integrity in me all through those years I viewed myself as worthless for me to have been able to build on it after becoming a Christian.

 When she said that my first reaction was to deny it and list all the bad things I saw in myself back then.
 One thing came up, however, that supported her view and I realised she might be right.
 Maybe there were good things in me even before God took over and began changing me for the better.

 As I remembered that conversation, believe it or not, I felt a thought slip into place and lock itself into my belief system!

 I am not now, nor have I ever been, utterly worthless!